tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Impostor<br>

-If the BountyHunters kill the indicated target, their next kill cooldown will be halved.<br>
+If the Bounty Hunter kills their designated target, their kill cooldown will be much less than usual.<br>
-If they kill the player who is not their target, they will keep their next kill cooldown.<br>
+Killing a player that's not their current target results in an increased kill cooldown.<br>
+The target swaps after a configurable amount of time.<br>

 #### Settings